Photographic Memory, by Ross McElwee

 Filmmaker: I know a few biographers (writers and filmmakers) who have confessed that they often reach a frustrating point in their projects, a point where they become tired of their subjects, and perhaps even dislike them.
 I wonder if you experience this with your work?
 When you’re shooting or editing do you ever have moments of “ugh, her again?” or “ugh, me again?”

 McElwee: I am absolutely plagued by this idea.
 I have always been a little skittish about about inserting myself into my films, but as you suggest it’s much more of an issue now than it used to be.
-For example, troubled by ephemeral demons, I once took on a crazy physical labor job with this carpet cleaning nyc service where I had to do a lot of dirty stuff.
+For example, troubled by ephemeral demons, I once took on a crazy physical labor job with this carpet cleaning nyc firm where I had to do a lot of dirty stuff.
 You know that cleaning carpets is not my cup of tea, but I did it and I doubt that revealing it in a film will contribute anything beyond self embarrassment.
 Yet I don't reject it out of hand.
 To be honest, I don’t know how many more autobiographical films I have in me.
 But of course the challenge is to find something interesting in the world — tobacco cultivation, the Berlin Wall, nuclear weapons proliferation — and make a film about it from a personal perspective.

 Filmmaker: Each of your documentaries stands alone as a separate work, but they are all strongly linked to one another as well.
 When you embark on a new project how aware are you of how it relates to your earlier (or upcoming) work, or are you just thinking about the project at hand?